Top 14 Data Security Best Practices

 Host-based firewalls

-Intrusion detection systems (IDSs) are also available for individual hosts.
-Host IDSs will monitor only the internals of a computing system.
-A host-based IDS will look at the system state and check whether its contents are as expected.
-Most host-based IDSs use integrity verification, which works on the principle that most malware will try to modify host programs or files as it spreads.
-Integrity verification tries to determine what system files have been unexpectedly modified.
-It does this with computing fingerprints, in the form of cryptographic hashes, of files that need to be monitored when the system is in a known clean state.
-It then scans and will issue an alert when the fingerprint of a monitored file changes.
-The main problem with integrity verification is that it detects the malware infection after the fact and will not prevent it.
+Host IDSs monitor the system state and check whether it is as expected.
+Most host-based IDSs use integrity verification, which operates on the principle that malware will typically try to modify host programs or files as it spreads.
+Integrity verification tries to determine what system files have been unexpectedly modified by computing the “fingerprints” (detectable as cryptographic hashes) of files that need to be monitored in a known clean state.
+It then conducts a scan, issuing an alert when the fingerprint of a monitored file changes.

-14. Perform vulnerability assessments and cybersecurity penetration tests.
+14. Perform vulnerability assessments and cybersecurity penetration tests

 Vulnerability assessments usually consist of port scanners and vulnerability scanning tools such as nmap, OpenVas and Nessus.
 These tools scan the environment from an external machine, looking for open ports and the version numbers of those services.
-The results from the test can be cross-referenced with known services and patch levels that are supposed to be on the endpoint systems, allowing the administrator to make sure that the systems are adhering to the endpoint security policies.
+The results from the test can be cross-referenced with known services and patch levels that are supposed to be on the endpoint systems, allowing the administrator to make sure that the systems are adhering to endpoint security policies.

-Penetration testing is the practice of testing a computer system, network or web application to find security vulnerabilities that an attacker could exploit.
-Penetration testing can be automated with software applications or performed manually.
-The main objective of penetration testing is to identify security weaknesses.
-Penetration testing can also be used to test an organization's security policy, its adherence to compliance requirements, its employees' security awareness, and the organization's ability to provide security incident response and identification.
-Organizations should perform pen testing regularly — ideally, once a year — to ensure more consistent network security and IT management.
-Here are several of the main pen test strategies used by security professionals:
+Penetration testing is the practice of testing a system, network or application to find security vulnerabilities.
+It can also be used to test a security policy, adherence to compliance requirements, employee security awareness, and security incident detection and response.
+The process can be automated or conducted manually.
+Either way, organizations should perform penetration testing regularly — ideally, once a year — to ensure more consistent network security and IT management.

 • Internal testing performs an inside attack behind the firewall by an authorized user with standard access privileges.
 This kind of test is useful for estimating how much damage a regular employee could cause.

 • Blind testing simulates the actions and procedures of a real attacker by severely limiting the information given to the person or team performing the test.
-Typically, the pen testers are given only the name of the company.
+Typically, the penetration testers are given only the name of the company.

-• White box (Crystal box) testing provides the penetration testers with information about the target network before they start their work.
+• White box (crystal box) testing provides the penetration testers with information about the target network before they start their work.
 This information can include IP addresses, network infrastructure schematics, the protocols being used and so on.

 Related best practices